What is Religious Abuse?

 - Filing the Formal Complaint: An attorney drafts and files a formal complaint with the court, describing the allegations and the damages sought by the plaintiff.

-- Discovery: An exchange of evidence and information through depositions, interrogatories, and document requests occurs between parties involved.
+- Discovery: An exchange of evidence and information through depositions, interrogatories, and document requests occurs between the parties involved.

 - Settlement Negotiations: Often, cases are resolved through settlements.
 The lawyer negotiates with the defendant(s) to secure a fair settlement for the client.